Dynamic thermalization on noisy quantum hardware

-The advantage of the considered quench protocol is its inherently dynamic nature, which allows studying the occurrence of thermalization or ergodicity breaking in quantum systems in real-time, efficiently engaging the limited resources of NISQ processors.
+The advantage of the considered quench protocol is its inherently dynamic nature, which allows studying the occurrence of thermalization or, potentially, ergodicity breaking in quantum systems in real-time, efficiently engaging the limited resources of NISQ processors.
 We apply our quench protocol to study the emergence of the negative absolute temperature equilibrium on a digital quantum platform.
 While absolute temperatures are usually restricted to positive values due to kinetic energy, equilibrium at negative absolute temperatures is possible under certain conditions, in systems with a bounded energy spectrum.
 Bringing negative absolute temperature equilibrium states to reality inspired significant experimental efforts due to their non-trivial thermodynamic properties, e.g., losing entropy when absorbing energy.
 By now, negative temperature states were experimentally observed in a few physical systems such as nuclear spins \cite{Purcell1951, Hakonen1994}, cold atoms \cite{Medley2011, Braun2013, Nettersheim2022Power}, two-dimensional quantum superfluids \cite{Gauthier2019Giant, Johnstone2019Evolution}, optical fibers \cite{Baudin2023}, and a two-level system environment in superconducting qubits \cite{Spiecker2023}.
-Here, we present equilibrium state with negative absolute temperature arising from the relaxation process in a quantum system realized digitally on a quantum computer, demonstrating the utility of the existing quantum processors for current research in statistical mechanics.
+Here, we present an equilibrium state with negative absolute temperature arising from the relaxation process in a quantum system realized digitally on a quantum computer.

+{\bf Data Availability.} The raw and processed quantum simulation data is available on Zenodo open repository \cite{Perrin2025Zenodo}.

-{\it Acknowledgments.---} We thank Alexander Balatsky, Igor Gornyi, Archana Kamal, Alexander Mirlin, Horacio Pastawski, Anatoli Polkovnikov, and Alexander Shnirman for stimulating discussions.
-HP acknowledges support from the Horizon Europe program HORIZON-CL4-2021- DIGITALEMERGING-01-30 via the project 101070144 (EuRyQa).
+{\bf Acknowledgements.} We thank Alexander Balatsky, Igor Gornyi, Archana Kamal, Alexander Mirlin, Horacio Pastawski, Anatoli Polkovnikov, and Alexander Shnirman for stimulating discussions.
+HP acknowledges support from the Horizon Europe program HORIZON-CL4-2021-DIGITAL-EMERGING-01-30 via the project 101070144 (EuRyQa).
 HP and TS acknowledge funding from the state of Baden-Württemberg through the Kompetenzzentrum Quantum Computing Project QC4BW.
-AIP was supported by the German Ministry of Education and Research (BMBF) within the project QSolid (FKZ: 13N16151).
-NVG was supported by the Department of Physics and Astronomy, Dartmouth College.
+AP was supported by the German Ministry of Education and Research (BMBF) within the project QSolid (FKZ: 13N16151).
+NG was supported by the Department of Physics and Astronomy, Dartmouth College.

 \begin{appendix}